Rockwell HiMAT

 The Rockwell RPRV-870 HiMAT (Highly Maneuverable Aircraft Technology) is an experimental remotely piloted aircraft that was produced for a NASA program to develop technologies for future fighter aircraft.
 Among the technologies explored were close-coupled canards, fully digital flight control (including propulsion), composite materials (graphite and fiberglass), remote piloting, synthetic vision systems, winglets, and others.

 Two aircraft were produced by Rockwell International.
 Their first flights took place in 1979, and testing was completed in 1983.
+The aircraft was flown 26 times.

 Design and development

 The HiMATs were remotely piloted, as the design team decided that it would be cheaper and safer to not risk a pilot's life during the experiments.
 This also meant that no ejection seat would have to be fitted.
 The aircraft was flown by a pilot in a remote cockpit, and control signals up-linked from the flight controls in the remote cockpit on the ground to the aircraft, and aircraft telemetry downlinked to the remote cockpit displays.
 The remote cockpit could be configured with either nose camera video or with a 3D synthetic vision display called a "visual display".

 The aircraft were launched from a B-52 Stratofortress at altitude.
 There was also a TF-104G Starfighter chase plane with a set of backup controls which could take control of the HiMAT in the event that the remote pilot on the ground lost control.
+The HiMAT was created using graphite-epoxy composites, which were just as strong as their metal counterparts but also lighter and more flexible.

 Advances in digital flight control gained during the project contributed to the Grumman X-29 experimental aircraft, and composite construction are used widely on both commercial and military aircraft.

 The aircraft's initial concept included a wedge-shaped exhaust nozzle with 2D thrust vectoring.

+Operational history

+The HiMAT was first revealed to the public in March 1978, where it was shown to a select group of VIPs and media.
+Shortly after the reveal, the aircraft was loaded onto a flatbed and taken to the Armstrong Flight Research Center, where the flight test program would be carried out.
+The second HiMAT aircraft arrived at the Armstrong Flight Research Center on June 15th.

+On March 16, 1978, the first HiMAT, known as RPRV (Remotely Piloted Research Vehicle) 870 underwent its first fit check with the NB-52 Stratofortress.
+The NB-52 used the same method that was used to fit the X-15, with the addition of a purpose-built adapter for fitting the HiMAT.
+The first captive flight test of the HiMAT, which was scheduled for July 11, 1979, had to be aborted due to issues with the telemetry and aircraft systems.
+It was instead conducted on July 20, and after this test the first free flight was scheduled for the next week.